-Recommended For: Diners who enjoy upscale dining in an attractive, chic setting with an extensive bar menu
+Recommended For: Millennial diners who enjoy upscale dining in an attractive, chic setting with an extensive bar menu

 Not Recommended For: Cost conscious diners who enjoy a casual family style setting, -- or upscale diners who prefer fine dining amenities, with a healthy menu committed to sustainable food sources

-The restaurant is located in a newly constructed stand-alone building with high exposed ceilings is the setting for a stunning spacious multi-level interior that combines reclaimed timber that pre-dates the 1930s, brick walls, steel, leather, and light-colored hardwood flooring.
+The restaurant is located in a newly constructed stand-alone building with high exposed ceilings.
+It's an ideal setting for a stunning spacious multi-level interior that combines reclaimed timber that pre-dates the 1930s, with brick walls, steel, leather, and light-colored hardwood flooring.

 The centerpiece is the custom built, large rectangular bar constructed with polished Latin American hardwood resting on a elevated platform with a grouping of large screen TV's suspended from the ceiling and centered over the bar.
 There is seating for 16 at the bar with additional seating in plush lounge chairs and high-top tables.